Building Altars For Personal Transformation

 There are many paths to transforming patterns you want to change: public declarations to those who will hold us accountable, support groups, or placing goals on our calendar.
 However, we are then left with the work of making the internal shift: to change the habits, belief systems and stories we tell ourselves.

-Creating an altar with the intention for transformation is a powerful way to keep your focus on your intentions.
+Building an altar with the intention for transformation is a powerful way to keep your focus on your intentions.
 An altar for transformation might address losing weight, healing a breakup or divorce, calling in more financial prosperity, a new relationship, a new project, or even the archetypal energy you want to invite into your life.

-How to create an altar for transformation
+How to Build an Altar for Transformation

 Step 1: Declare your intention